-This report highlights the initiatives and exertions of the Group in fulfilling their commitment to sustainable development and corporate social responsibility in the course of their business.
-For the Reporting Period, the Group and its subsidiaries were engaged in foundation and site formation works.
-The foundation and site formation works provided by the Group represent the projects undertaken by it, the nature of which is generally classified as excavation and lateral support works, pile caps construction and site formation works for both public and private projects.
-To a lesser extent, the Group also leases some of its machineries to construction companies.
+This report highlights the initiatives and efforts of Wing Chi Holdings Limited (the "Company"), together with its subsidiaries (collectively referred to as the "Group") in fulfilling our commitment to sustainable development and corporate social responsibility in the course of our business.
+For the year ended 31 March 2021 (the "Reporting Period"), the Group and its subsidiaries were engaged in foundation and site formation work.
+This work represents the projects undertaken by the Group, the nature of which is generally classified as excavation and lateral support works, pile caps construction and site formation works for both public and private projects.
+To a lesser extent, the Group also leases some of its machinery to construction companies.

-During the Reporting Period, the Board believes that environmental protection, low carbon footprint, resource conservation and sustainable development are the key trend in society.
-In order to follow the key trends and pursue a successful and sustainable business model, the Group recognises the importance of integrating Environmental, Social and Governance Report (the "ESG") aspects and internal control systems into its risk management system and has taken corresponding measures in its daily operations and governance perspective.
+The Board believes that during the Reporting Period, environmental protection, decreased carbon footprint, resource conservation and sustainable development were the key societal trends.
+In order to follow the key trends and pursue a successful and sustainable business model, the Group recognises the importance of integrating the ESG and the internal control systems into its risk-management system and has taken corresponding measures in its daily operations and governance perspective.